Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 0. Make your changes to the copied process.
 Since no project is using this process, these changes do not impact any project.

 0. To verify your changes, create a test project based on the copied and updated process.
-If you have already created a test project, change the process of the test project using the [**Change team project to use <process name>**](#migrate) option from the context menu.
+If you have already created a test project, change the process of the test project using the [**Change project to use <process name>**](#migrate) option from the context menu.

-0. Once you have fully tested your customizations, you're ready to roll out your changes to all team projects.
-To do this, change the process of the team projects which need the new changes.
-Select the [**Change team project to use <process name>**](#migrate) option from the context menu.
+0. Once you have fully tested your customizations, you're ready to roll out your changes to all projects.
+To do this, change the process of the projects which need the new changes.
+Select the [**Change project to use <process name>**](#migrate) option from the context menu.

 0. Disable or delete the original process.